creichen/codeprober/README.md

 - `COLOR` is an RGBA quadruple in the format `#RGBA`  (Other CSS colours may be supported).
 - `STYLE` specifications must refer to client style specifications, see below.

+Alternatively, the method can (instead of a string) return a `String[]` with the above four elements, in the same order.

+### Custom Visualistion

+Objects exposed by the AST under analysis can additionally provide a method `public String cpr_getMarker()` to expose the above custom stylings when probed.
+The stylings will only appear while the probe is active.
+This can be useful e.g. to visualise parts of a graph on demand.

+When a CodeProber probe exposes an `Iterable` object, CodeProber serialises all elements in the `Iterable` separately and recursively (eliminating cycles), displaying elemnt per line.
+To group multiple elements on one line, the `Iterable` can provide a method `public boolean cpr_singleLine() { return true; }`

 ### Client Style Specifications

 To use STYLE specifications, the analyser-or-compiler jar file's main class must export a field